Karen is an artist and creative thinker who enjoys blackwork embroidery.

 A Brief History of Gingham

-Often associated with the dresses worn by southern belle's in America, I was surprised to learn that the famous checked gingham pattern was actually created in Manchester, England, during the mid 1700's.
+Gingham is often associated with the dresses worn by southern belles in America, so I was surprised to learn that the famous checked gingham pattern was actually created in Manchester, England, during the mid 1700s.

-Originally plain stripes, a factory in England decided to play with an idea and created stripes going both horizontal and vertical, resulting in this instantly recognisable design that has remained popular today.
+It was originally composed of plain stripes, but a factory in England decided to play with an idea and created stripes going both horizontal and vertical, resulting in this instantly recognisable design that has remained popular today.
+The actual word 'gingham' originates from the Malay word for striped, 'genggang'.

 Other popular uses for gingham include the linings of picnic baskets and outdoor table cloths, again because of its association with warmer weather.
 This led to gingham having the nickname 'tablecloth pattern'.